geonetwork/core-doc-sources/eng/users/source/features/search_statistics/index.rst

 Querying search statistics
 ``````````````````````````

 The search statistics page is part of the Administration menu.
-You need to be logged in as an Administrator to access it.
+You need to be logged in as an Administrator to access it **and** search statistics needs to be **enabled** in the System Configuration.
+See :ref:`search_stats_config` in the 'System Configuration' section of the manual.

 .. figure:: search-statistics-administration.png